ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 learning just by being in the same room as him.
 The team was learning and growing alongside him.

+And this principal *excelled*.
+He uncovered problems that had existed on our team since it was formed.
+He completely revamped our developer environments into something that is very user-friendly and easy to use.
+He refactored large chunks of some of the most confusing code in our codebase.
+And ultimately, he wound up fulfilling the role of a Principal by leading the way on large complex processes, from the design to helping the rest of the team implement it.

+In just a few months, this person went from being a question asker to being a question answerer.
+And he was able to do it because he had a *genuine curiosity*.
+He had a "Desire to Learn.

 ## A Tendency to Embrace Challenges

 ## Persistence in the Face of Setbacks